Skilledgamer101/uts-sd-kiosk/README.md

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com) This project incorporates many features into a regular PC to make it secure enough for public use.
-It allows a (customizable) list of certain apps, opens browsers in Private mode by default, prevents access to files in C drive, wipes out all data on the computer if it is left idle for 15 minutes, and much more.
+It allows a (customizable) list of certain apps, opens browsers in Private mode by default, prevents access to files in the hard drive, wipes out all data on the computer if it is left idle for 15 minutes, and much more.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>